 (Any ISO audits prior to then must include CMDCAS.)

-Any differences in preparing for an FDA inspection or ISO audit?
+differences in preparing for FDA inspection Versus ISO audit

 In either case, whether you’re looking at a FDA inspection or an ISO audit, having a well-prepared team is essential.
 Is all documentation organized and easy to find?

 The differences between the two lie in the approach and focus.
 If we look at customer complaints or feedback as an example; ISO talks about feedback in a more general sense, although 13485:2016 talks more about complaint handling than previous versions.
 Overall, ISO is usually more broadly focused on all types of feedback, whereas FDA is more narrowly focused on having processes in place for complaints.